gh-viewer/book/adding-authentication.md

 4. The user will then go through GitHub's and our server's authorization flow, that will end-up to being redirected to the `/success` endpoint of our authorization server, with the access token provided in the query params.
 This state change will be handled by the `onNavigationStateChange()` callback, that will dispatch the `AUTH_SUCCESS` action to our Redux store.
 5. The store will then be able to provide the access token to our component, allowing it to create the Relay environment and render its child component.

-The next step will be to update our `WelcomeScreen.js` file again to use the environment provided rather than create its own, here is its updated code:
+The next step will be to update our `WelcomeScreen.js` file to use the environment provided rather than create its own, and the `SceneLoader` we previous extracted:

 ```js
 // @flow